 Information About the South Korean Economy

-The economy of South Korea is the twelfth largest in the world in terms of its GDP.
-Since the 1970s, the country has been through a huge transformation, taking the economy from an underdeveloped state into one that is diverse and highly industrialised bringing strong growth together with integration into a global trading environment.
+The economy of South Korea is the 12th largest in the world in terms of its GDP.
+Since the 1970s, the country has been through a huge transformation, taking the economy from an underdeveloped state into one that is diverse and highly industrialised, bringing strong growth together with integration into a global trading environment.
 This has been facilitated by the government’s promotion of the importation of technology and raw materials instead of consumer goods, encouraging investment and savings over consumption.
 The major industries of South Korea include automobile production, telecommunications, electronics, shipbuilding, steelmaking and chemicals.
-The GDP of the country is now more than US$1 trillion and its main exports comprise petrochemicals, semiconductors, ships, auto parts, computers and wireless communication equipment.
-Primarily imports include natural gas, steel, coal and crude oil and petroleum products.
+The GDP of the country is now more than US$1 trillion, and its main exports comprise petrochemicals, semiconductors, ships, auto parts, computers and wireless communication equipment.
+Imports primarily include natural gas, steel, coal and crude oil and petroleum products.
 The nation also produces a number of important agricultural products such as vegetables, cattle, fish, eggs, chickens, milk and rice.
 The country’s major trading partners are Japan, China, Saudi Arabia, the USA, Hong Kong, Germany, Singapore and Qatar.
-There are some economical challenges which face South Korea which include the ageing population and scarcity of younger workers and a strong reliance on exports as they account for around 50% of the country’s GDP.
+There are some economical challenges faced by South Korea, which include the ageing population and the scarcity of younger workers, and a strong reliance on exports, which account for around 50% of the country’s GDP.